paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 ### Fate/Zero
 ![](/fate-zero.jpg)
 Fate/Zero is the ultimate battle royale for philosophy lovers.
 Its 14 main characters are all personification of ideals, and they clash for the ultimate prize in The Holy Grail War.\
-To keep things brief, I'll just cover a few characters and their principles.
+To keep things brief, I will just cover few characters and their principles.
 #### Utilitarianism
 > And there you go.
 Our Heroic Spirit over there considers a battlefield to be better than Hell.\
 What a joke!
 A battlefield is Hell itself!\